andresca94/Simple-Movie-Recommender/README.md

 * C is the mean vote across the whole report.

 <p align="justify">I already have the values to v (vote_count) and R (vote_average) for each movie in the dataset.
 It is also possible to directly calculate C from this data.Determining an appropriate value for m is a hyperparameter that you can choose accordingly since there is no right value for m.
-You can consider it as a preliminary negative filter that will simply remove the movies which have a number of votes less than a certain threshold m.I'm gonna use a cutoff m as the 90th percentile.
+You can consider it as a preliminary negative filter that will simply remove the movies which have a number of votes less than a certain threshold m.
+I'm gonna use a cutoff m as the 90th percentile.
 In other words, for a movie to be featured in the charts, it must have more votes than at least 90% of the movies on the list.
 As percentile decreases, the number of movies considered will increase.</p>

 Next and the most important step is to calculate the weighted rating for each qualified movie.
 To do this: